gdubrasquetd/AR_App_Unity/README.md

 ### 1. Furnitures For Interior Decoration

-The first feature allows the user to preview different furnitures on his decoration.
-It's facilitate furnishings by testing the size, the color and the position of furnitures.
-The functionality is using ARPlaneManager from ARFondation to detect plane surfaces like a floor, a wall or a table for example.
+The first feature allows the user to preview different furnitures on his decoration. \n It's facilitate furnishings by testing the size, the color and the position of furnitures.\n The functionality is using ARPlaneManager from ARFondation to detect plane surfaces like a floor, a wall or a table for example.\n
-The rotation of the objects is using the finger touch management of the LeanTouch library.
+The rotation of the objects is using the finger touch management of the LeanTouch library.\n

 <img src="https://github.com/gdubrasquetd/AR_App_Unity/blob/main/FurnitureImage.jpg" width="170"/>

-Buttons:
+Buttons:\n
+\n

-1 : Reload the plane detection to detect new surfaces.
-2 : Delete the last furniture.
+1 : Reload the plane detection to detect new surfaces.\n 2 : Delete the last furniture.\n
-3 : Delete all furniture.
+3 : Delete all furniture.\n
-4 : Horizontal scrolling zone with buttons to select a furniture to place.
+4 : Horizontal scrolling zone with buttons to select a furniture to place.\n

 ### 2. Engine Visualization

-The functionality is using basic ARSession from ARFondation and the LeanTouch for the finger touch management.
-The user can zoom, rotate and move the engine and as well activate or not the view of precised components.
+The functionality is using basic ARSession from ARFondation and the LeanTouch for the finger touch management.\n The user can zoom, rotate and move the engine and as well activate or not the view of precised components.\n

 <img src="https://github.com/gdubrasquetd/AR_App_Unity/blob/main/EngineImage.jpg" width="170"/>

-1 : Horizontal scrolling zone with buttons to show or to hide the corresponding piece.
+1 : Horizontal scrolling zone with buttons to show or to hide the corresponding piece.\n

 ### 3. 3D Card Game

-Visualise 3D characters anchored on the top of cards game and interact with it.
+Visualise 3D characters anchored on the top of cards game and interact with it.\n

 <img src="https://github.com/gdubrasquetd/AR_App_Unity/blob/main/CardImage.jpg" width="170"/>

-1 : Remove and reload all objects.
+1 : Remove and reload all objects.\n
-2 : Lock the rotate axis of all objects.
+2 : Lock the rotate axis of all objects.\n

 ## Installation

-Import
-## Configuration and Usage

-Running on Unity 2021.3.30f1.
+Running on Unity 2021.3.30f1.\n
-Create an AR project.
+Create an AR project.\n
-Switch the plateform of you build to android or iOS on player's settings.
-Check if ARFondation and ARCore (android) or ARKit (iOS) packages are import.
-Import the repository on the Unity project.
+Switch the plateform of you build to android or iOS on player's settings.\n Check if ARFondation and ARCore (android) or ARKit (iOS) packages are import.\n Import the repository on the Unity project.\n

 ## Author

-To complete
+Guillaume Dubrasquet-Duval

 ## License